Choosing Platinum Skin Care

-One of the latest ingredients that people are turning to, is platinum.
-Precious metals have started becoming more and more popular as ingredients in skin care products, and it’s not just because of the level of luxury they bring along with them.
-It might be a bit early to determine the full effect of metals for the skin, but early studies show a lot of promise with regards to the kind of wonders they offer.
+One of the latest ingredients that people are turning to is platinum.
+Precious metals are becoming more and more popular as a cosmetic ingredient, and it’s not just because of the level of luxury that they bring with them.
+It may be a bit early to determine the full spectrum of effects that precious metals can have on the skin, but studies so far show plenty of promise, especially when it comes to platinum.

-Another study that was published in the Journal of Nanoscience and Nanotechnology examined the antioxidant properties of platinum.
-The authors investigated the antioxidant capabilities of nanoparticles of platinumagainst different types of oxidative stress by treating the ingredient on tissues or liver cells.
+This may seem too good to be true, but platinum’s antioxidant qualities have been studied in detail.
+One study that was particularly interesting was published in the Journal of Nanoscience and Nanotechnology.5https://www.ingentaconnect.com/contentone/asp/jnn/2015/00000015/00000008/art00012 The researchers investigated the antioxidant capabilities of nanoparticles of platinum against different types of oxidative stress, by using the ingredient as a treatment for tissues or liver cells.
 The results showed that platinum nanocolloid managed to bring about a major reduction in the production of nitric oxide and free radicals, while inhibiting hydrogen peroxide-induced cellular damage as well.
-Thus, the study supported the thesis that platinum nanoparticles offered antioxidant properties and protected the body against hepatic cellular oxidative damage.
+Thus, the study supported the thesis that platinum nanoparticles offer antioxidant properties, effectively protecting the body against hepatic cellular oxidative damage.

-Although studies concerning the use of platinum for the skin are still in their nascent stages, Bionyx believes that as more and more studies are completed, the benefits that platinum has to offer to the skin shall become evidently clear.
+Although studies concerning the use of platinum for the skin are still in their nascent stages, Bionyx strongly believes that, as more and more studies are completed, the skin-enhancing benefits that platinum can offer will soon become highly sought after.